bookofproofs/bookofproofs.github.io/_sources/history/20th-century/whitrow.md

 **Gerald Whitrow** undertook research on relativity and wrote a number of books, especially on 'time'.
 He believed that the history of science was important in works describing technical mathematics.
 He put this into practice in both his papers and his books.

 ### Mathematical Profile (Excerpt):
-* George Whitrow, born in Kimmeridge on 28 July 1875 to the shale miner Henry Whitrow and his wife Maria Foot, became a farmer and, at the time Gerald was born, was farming near Kimmeridge.
 * Gerald was the elder of his parents' two sons.
-* Around 1916 the family moved to Clapham, London when George Whitrow began working in Harrods.
 * Soon after the move, Gerald began his schooling at Wix's Lane School.
 * Whitrow impressed Chaundy so much that he arranged for Whitrow to receive a scholarship to study at Christ Church College, Oxford.
 * Whitrow graduated from Christ's Hospital on 29 July 1930 and, in October of that year, began his university studies of mathematics at Christ College.